Teller (magician): Early and personal life

 Teller was born in Philadelphia, Pennsylvania, the son of Irene B. (née Derrickson; 1908–2004) and Israel Max "Joseph" Teller (1913–2004).
 His father, who was of Russian-Jewish descent, was born in Brooklyn, New York, and grew up in Philadelphia.
 His mother was from a Delaware farming family.
 They met as painters attending art school at Samuel S. Fleisher Art Memorial.
 His mother was Methodist, and Teller was raised as "a sort of half-assed Methodist".

 In 1965, Teller graduated from Philadelphia's Central High School.

 In 1969, Teller graduated from Amherst College with a Bachelor of Arts in Classics.
 He became a high-school Latin teacher.

 At some point, Teller legally changed his name to the mononym Teller, his family surname.
 He had reportedly been using the mononym professionally at least since some time before the 1975 formation of the Asparagus Valley Cultural Society.
 By December 2000, he reported that his own parents were calling him Teller.

-Teller (age 59) poses for a photo for his dad hanging from a tree in Love Park (2007).
+Teller (age 59) poses for a photo hanging from a tree in Love Park (2007).

 Teller taught Greek and Latin at Lawrence High School in Lawrenceville, New Jersey.

 In 2001, Teller was inducted into the Central High School Hall of Fame.